ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/tuple-swapping.md

 ## Project Goals

-This assignment invites you to run and observe two Python programs called `compare-variables` and `demonstrate-variable-limitations`.
-Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
-As you learn a new way to run a Python program, this project offers you the opportunity to ensure that you understand how to (i) understand the representation of float-point variables and (ii) the time and space limitations associated with performing computations with numbers.
+This assignment invites you to run and observe one Python program called `perform-ordered-pair-swap`.
+Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, this program is a script, without any dependencies on other Python packages, that you can run through the Python interpreter.
+As you continue to practice a different way to run a Python program, this project invites you to explore how to (i) find and fix defects in a function and (ii) create and use fixed-size tuples that can contain arbitrary types of data.

 ## Project Access